Menopause

 3. Brain fog

-It’s common to experience brain fog as a result of the menopause or hormone therapy.
+It’s common to experience brain fog as a result of the menopause or hormone therapy and from cancer treatment.
 This brain fog can be confused with lingering chemo brain if you’ve recently completed chemotherapy.
 They both cause the same fogginess and inability to recall names or words, and inability to use your brain as you used to before cancer.
 Exercise can help, as can CBT and mindfulness to reduce stress.
 It’s worth understanding that if you’re experiencing brain fog, you might need to adapt how you work and how you live generally.
 For example, avoid multitasking, make to-do lists, and don’t arrange meetings at times of the day when the brain fog is at its worst.
 There is an increasing awareness and acknowledgement by the medical profession of this symptom and a number of hospitals and clinics offer courses to help.

 CRUK have information on the effects on memory